egidiosalinaro/users-manager/README.md

   to match the routes called in this repo, your Supabase database should have a table called `users`

-- connect your Supabase and Stripe account
+- connect your Supabase account

   create a `.env.local` file (you won't find mine because it is in the `.gitignore` list) containing all the environment variables required for Supabase to work, and fill them with your own keys